Snaacky/thewiki/docs/advanced/naming.md

     !!!

 ![#f5a97f](https://placehold.co/14x14/f5a97f/f5a97f.png) Season/episode number
-:   The season and episode number
+:   The season and episode number, in `SXXEXX` format

     !!!info
-    For specials, use `S00EXX` for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01.OVA.Title`) to easily differentiate between episodes*
+    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01.OVA.Title`) to easily differentiate between episodes*
     !!!

 ![#eed49f](https://placehold.co/14x14/eed49f/eed49f.png) Episode title [!badge variant="success" text="Optional"]
 :   The title of the episode. *We recommend using names found in databases such as [TheTVDB](https://www.thetvdb.com) (TV series) and [The Movie Database (TMDB)](https://www.themoviedb.org/?language=en-US) (movies)*

     !!!warning
-    This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs.
+    This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs
     !!!

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) Version number [!badge variant="warning" text="Conditional"]
 :   The version number for patched releases in `REPACKX` format, where `X` is the version number

+    !!!info
+    For marking repacks, omit the version number for v2 releases (i.e. v2 = `REPACK`).
+Otherwise, `X` is the version number minus one (e.g. v3 = `REPACK2`, v4 = `REPACK3`)
+    !!!

 ![#81c8be](https://placehold.co/14x14/81c8be/81c8be.png) Video resolution
 :   The vertical resolution of the file's video. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*